Violence prevention partners

 Request for Proposals

-We have issued a Requests for Proposals (RFP) so we can create a list of qualified service providers.
+We issued a Requests for Proposals (RFP) in April 2025 to build a list of qualified service providers.
 This document outlines the details and instructions.

 View the RFP